American Clean Power

 Standards Development Committees

-As the Secretariat, ACP administers the ANSI standards process through ACP consensus bodies (committees) that develop and maintain voluntary national consensus standards for the renewable energy industry, ensures that the process for revision of standards is timely and in accordance with the ANSI Essential Requirements procedures, and publishes the final product of the consensus process.
+As the Secretariat, ACP administers the ANSI standards process through ACP consensus bodies (committees) that develop and maintain voluntary national consensus standards for the clean energy industry, ensures that the process for revision of standards is timely and in accordance with the ANSI Essential Requirements, and publishes the final product of the consensus process.

 Under ACP’s Standards Development Procedures, three different types of standards may be developed: